Appendix D — Dataset Descriptions

 • slope: ‘upsloping’, ‘flat’, ‘downsloping’

-• num_major_vessels: number of major vessels (0-3) colored by fluoroscopy
+• num_major_vessels: Number of major vessels (0-3) colored by fluoroscopy

 • thalassemia: ‘normal’, ‘fixed defect’, ‘reversible defect’